20 books that are essential reading this Pride Month | CNN Underscored

 ‘Less’ by Andrew Sean Greer (starting at $9.99; amazon.com)

-Greer’s smart, hilarious Pulitzer Prize-winning 2017 novel follows Arthur Less, a middle-aged, failed author who decides to travel the world to various (and questionable) literary events rather than accept an invitation to attend his ex-boyfriend’s wedding.
+Greer’s smart, hilarious Pulitzer Prize-winning 2017 novel follows Arthur Less, a middle-aged failed author who decides to travel the world to various (and questionable) literary events rather than accept an invitation to attend his ex-boyfriend’s wedding.
 What and who he encounters along the way will have you doubled over with laughter.

 ‘All In: An Autobiography’ by Billie Jean King (starting at $14.99; amazon.com)